-Administrative responsibility for the advising program at Kennesaw State University resides the with the Provost and Vice President of Academic Affairs.
+Administrative responsibility for the advising program at Kennesaw State University resides with the Provost and Vice President of Academic Affairs.
 The academic deans are directly responsible for administering the advising program in their respective colleges.

-The Undergraduate Advising Council, consisting of representatives from each of the colleges, the Office of the Registrar, and chaired by the Dean of University College, works to improve the advising process and system.
+The Undergraduate Advising Council, consisting of representatives from each of the colleges, the Office of the Registrar, and chaired by the AVP for Academic Advising, works to improve the advising process and system.